 BENEDIKT HESSE | DRUMMER

-plays the drums and works as freelancer, bandleader and coach in Cologne and worldwide.
+Benedikt is based in Cologne, Germany and works as freelancer, bandleader and coach

 Early in his career, he made a musical pilgrimage to New York and New Orleans to study American styles at their source with some of their greatest masters including Johnny Vidacovich and Adam Deitch.
 His career now reflects the investment he made to delve into each of his many musical interests, having toured internationally with the musical Dirty Dancing, Tabadoul Orchestra, and Terrence Ngassa among many others.